ibm-cloud-docs/EventStreams/messagehub112.md

  props.put("value.serializer", "org.apache.kafka.common.serialization.StringSerializer");
 ```

-Then you use a KafkaProducer to send messages, each message being represented by a ProducerRecord.
+Then use a KafkaProducer to send messages, where each message is represented by a ProducerRecord.
 Don't forget to close the KafkaProducer when you're finished.
 This code just sends the message but it doesn't wait to see whether the send succeeded.

 ```
  Producer<String, String> producer = new KafkaProducer<>(props);